NeuralNoise/fast-social-count/README.md

 # Fast Social Count #
 *A WordPress Plugin adding sharing buttons without slow javascripts.
-Options provided to count how many times the url has been shared on specified social networks.*
+Options provided to count how many times the url has been shared on specified social networks.
+If your host supports WP_Object_Cache, the count of shares will be cached at set intervals [Read more: codex.wordpress.org/Class_Reference/WP_Object_Cache](http://codex.wordpress.org/Class_Reference/WP_Object_Cache)*

 Set globals on plugin settings page, override them per page/post with shortcode values.